The Woman in Black (2012 film): Post-production

 At the Kapow!
 Comic Con in London during April 2011, director James Watkins confirmed filming had been completed in December 2010 and post-production would go on until June 2011.
 For its British release, several changes were made in order to qualify for a 12A certificate: Momentum Pictures, the distributor, arranged to have six seconds cut and for changes to other shots, with some scenes darkened and the sound level reduced on some others.

 Despite the cuts, the 12A certificate was seen as highly controversial in the United Kingdom, and the British Board of Film Classification received 134 complaints from individuals that the rating was too low, the most complained-about film of 2012 according to BBFC figures.
 A cinematic re-release in October 2014, including a short clip from the forthcoming sequel The Woman in Black: Angel of Death, was given a higher rating of 15.

 Music

 The soundtrack for the film was composed by American film composer Marco Beltrami.
-It received positive reviews and was released as a soundtrack album on 12 March 2012 by Silva Screen Records.
+It received positive reviews and was released as a soundtrack album on 6 February 2012 by Silva Screen Records.

+"G.G." by MUCC is the image song for the Japanese version.

 Release and reception

 Critical reception

 The Woman in Black was met with generally positive reviews from critics.
 On Rotten Tomatoes, the film holds a rating of 66%, based on 195 reviews, with an average rating of 6.10/10.
 The site's critical consensus states, "Traditional to a fault, The Woman in Black forwent gore for chills—although it may not provide enough of them for viewers attuned to modern, high-stakes horror."
 On Metacritic the film has a score of 62 out of 100, based on 40 critics, indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.